 • Demonstrate and articulate in detail an understanding of the historical, cultural, and social forces that influenced the development of East Slavic culture and the modern states of Eastern Europe from ancient times to the present day.

-• Articulate the major historical issues related to the development of the cultural worldview of modern East Slavic cultures and its implications for cross-cultural ministry.
+• Articulate the major historical issues related to the development of the cultural worldview of modern East Slavic cultures and its implications for cross-cultural service.

 Request More Info Apply